MohammadAminEghbali/mohammadamineghbali.github.io/README.md

 # 💫About Me :
-- 🌱 I’m currently learning Django, JS, HTML, CSS, and some other things
+- 🌱 I’m currently learning Django, JS, HTML, CSS, and etc.
 - 👨‍💻 All of my projects are available at https://github.com/pvww

 ## 🌐Socials